d12frosted/elpa-mirror/melpa/inspire-readme.txt

-`a` `inspire-record-author-lookup` : look up for a author profile in current record `r` `inspire-reference-search` : look up for references of the current record `c` `inspire-citation-search` : look up for citations of the current record `[` `inspire-previous-search`, `]` `inspire-next-search` : navigate through the search history `q` `inspire-exit` : exit the record list
+`a` `inspire-record-author-lookup` : look up for a author profile in current record `r` `inspire-reference-search` : look up for references of the current record `c` `inspire-citation-search` : look up for citations of the current record `[` `inspire-previous-search`
+`]` `inspire-next-search` : navigate through the search history `q` `inspire-exit` : exit the record list

 Some texts in the record or author information buffer are clickable and will preform corresponding action when clicked upon.